pamnanaimanish169/water-reminder/README.md

 # Next steps

 - Refactor and clean the code
+  - Reuse the firebase code for better readability
+    - Move all the firebase function to background.js
-  - Introduced the use of .env variables for security reasons
+  - Introduce the use of .env variables for security reasons
   - Reuse the logo image i.e. glass-of-water.svg
   - Use ternary instead of if else
-  - Reuse the firebase code for better readability
 - Implement Alarms based on the notification value of the user.
+- Imtrodue a website to show detailed statistics and charge for the same

 # References